lgraesser/Neural-Networks-Workshop-Materials-WiMLDS/README.md

     deactivate
 ```

 If you get an error message when running ```python test/test_install.py``` that ends with "Import Error: No module named tensorflow" this means that your version of Keras is using Tensorflow instead of Theano as the backend.
-To change the backend follow the instructions in the "Troubleshooting - Import Error: no module named tensorflow" section of this document,
+To change the backend follow the instructions in the "Troubleshooting - Import Error: no module named tensorflow" section of this document.

 #### 2. Using virtualenv
 To use virtualenv (see [here](http://docs.python-guide.org/en/latest/dev/virtualenvs/) for more info) follow the instructions below.